segmentio/segment-docs/connections/warehouses/catalog/snowflake/index.md

 ### Create Role for Segment

-You need to run these commands rather than creating a role with the “Create Role” dialog in the UI.
+You need to run these commands rather than creating a role with the "Create Role" dialog in the UI.

 This role will be attached to Segment’s user and it gives just enough permissions for loading data in your database.
 We recommend not reusing this role for other operations.